vbehar/vbehar.github.io/content/_index.md

 - rss
 - json
 ---
-Software Engineer with 12+ years of experience using various languages (Go, Java, ...) with a DevOps mindset.
-Building CI/CD pipelines and tooling to automate delivery using public cloud.
-Open-source contributor and speaker/blogger.
+Software Engineer with 14+ years of experience. _I'm a developer, and I love it ;-)_ Open-source contributor/maintainer, occasional speaker/blogger.
+My buzzwords of the moment are Go, Kubernetes, Continuous Delivery, Observability, ...